 Many people believe that joy and happiness are one in the same.
 In reality, there are profound differences between the two.
 Happiness can be conditional and externally based, while joy is an internal contentment.
 While both are important aspects to cultivate in our lives, we should strive to align with a deeper sense of joy.
-As we take better care of our mental, emotional, and physical selves, naturally align with taking care of our planet.
+As we take better care of our mental, emotional, and physical selves – we create more joy in our lives, lead by example for others and also naturally align with taking care of our planet.

 Joy vs. Happiness:

 Merriam-Webster’s Dictionary defines joy as the emotion evoked by well-being, success, or contentment, or by the prospect of possessing what one desires.
 This definition implies you can obtain this level of joy no matter what you are experiencing.
-While happiness is defined as a pleasurable or satisfying experience.
-Joy is an innate part of who you are and resonates throughout the ways in which you show up for life, or simply stated, your attitude.
-Happiness is mainly emotion based, changing with shifts in external circumstances.
-Everyone cultivates joy in different ways.
-Maybe you cultivate joy through fulfilling your purpose, or spending time in nature, or maybe it’s being with friends and family.
-Cultivating joy is a practice, trusting yourself and honoring your needs takes time, but putting in a little time everyday adds up.
-Let’s look at some facts on joy and happiness.
+While happiness is defined as a pleasurable or satisfying experience – joy is an innate part of who you are and resonates throughout the ways in which you show up in life, or simply stated, your attitude.
+Happiness is mainly emotion based – changing with shifts in external circumstances.
+Everyone cultivates joy in different ways – it could come from fulfilling your purpose, or spending time in nature, or maybe it’s being surrounded by friends and family.
+Cultivating joy is a daily practice – trusting yourself and honoring your needs takes time, but the benefits are rewarding.

 Joy & Happiness Facts:

 - Globally, consumerism is the biggest suppressor of joy.